fontfish/Wolf-and-Poems/Thoughts_on_FOSS.md

 ## Current state of vertical text support in FOSS software

 Vertical text in proprietary software is, for the most part, limited to a select few programs.
-While I imagine those programs likely implement it well, they are still few and far between.
+While I imagine those programs likely implement it well (or at least functionally), they are still few and far between.
 This strikes me as an area where a move forward in free software could push a few boundaries.

 In Open Source software, prograpms that support vertical text are just as, if not more, limited.
-Most vertical text support is not implemented to the equivalent standard as horizontal text support within the same program.
+Most vertical text support is not implemented to the equivalent standard as horizontal text support within the same programs.
 Theoretically, the implementation of [Pango](https://pango.gnome.org/) and [Cairo](https://www.cairographics.org/) should have made vertical text implementation a breeze, but as yet the ability to use it is rather limited.

 Several languages make use of vertical text on a regular basis in signage, book and media production, letter-writing and graphic design.
 At least one or two written languages use vertical text exclusively.
-The FOSS world has the opportunity to allow cross-cultural and multilingual typesetting and publishing to be a much more accessible reality and I believe that it's a loss to not do so to the fullest extent possible.
+The FOSS world has the opportunity to allow cross-cultural and multilingual typesetting and publishing to be a much more accessible reality and I believe that it is a loss to not do so to the fullest extent possible.
 Free software should be about more than *just* software if it hopes to grow its sphere of application.
 Again, however, this is only my opinion.

-With my current level of programming ability, there is little I can do about this.
-In future, however, I hope to be able to contribute more to both LTR and non-LTR text layout in Open Source software.
+With my current level of programming ability, there is little I can do about this directly.
+In future, however, I hope to be able to contribute more to all kinds of text layout in Open Source software.
 My long-term goal is to eventually create a simple CJK vertical writing document editor.

 ## Examples

 Some examples of where vertical text support might be needed or wanted.
-Here, I have used English and Japanese as example languages, but these could just as easily be Arabic and Chinese or any other horizontal vertical/dual-direction language.
+Here, I have used English and Japanese as example languages, but these could just as easily be Arabic and Chinese or any other horizontal and vertical/dual-direction language.

 * A native English-speaking student studying English literature might need to place a picture of the original text of Beowulf alongside a typed transliteration.
-A student doing the same with a Japanese text, however, would have to do more work to move between the original vertical text and a horizontal digital transliteration.
+A student working in the same way with a picture of a piece of old Japanese text, however, would have to do more work to move between the original vertical text and a horizontal digital transliteration – I do not find this an issue, but am aware that some others do.

-* A small charity organisation might want to be able to use vertical text on a flyer.
+* A small charity organisation, for instance, might want to be able to use vertical text on a flyer.
 For vertcial text in English, this would usually mean rotating the text box to simply make it “sideways”.
 In Japan, where the letters would need to be rotated individually, this may present the challenge of having to rearrange the text by hand.

 ### My own use of FOSS programs to typeset poems in multiple languages